 - The De Buyer 12-Inch carbon steel frying pan and the Matfer Bourgeat 12.5-Inch carbon steel frying pan both weigh 5.8 pounds.

 When comparing carbon steel to non-stick aluminum and stainless steel pans, there’s not much of a weight difference.
 Most aluminum and stainless steel 12-inch pans weigh between two and five pounds.

-If you only have the cupboard space for a few pots and pans, you want something that you can use for all sorts of recipes.
+If you only have the space for a few pots and pans, you want something that you can use for all sorts of recipes.